Time-dependent spectral functions of the Anderson impurity model in response to a quench with application to time-resolved photoemission spectroscopy: Thermalization

 \section{Thermalization}

 The observation of a non-zero occupied density of states at positive frequency at the infinite future and for zero temperature indicates imperfect thermalization of the system in this limit.
-This is due to the use of a discrete conduction electron bath in the NRG approach, which in nonequilbrium situations cannot properly dissipate the energy change following a sudden quench due to the nonextensive heat capacity of the discrete Wilson chain bath \cite{Rosch2012,Nghiem2014a,Nghiem2018} We expect that for a true heat bath, that the occupied density of states at infinite time will follow the expression (\ref{eq:fd1}) in the main text.
+This is due to the use of a discrete conduction electron bath in the NRG approach, which in nonequilibrium situations cannot properly dissipate the energy change following a sudden quench due to the nonextensive heat capacity of the discrete Wilson chain bath \cite{Rosch2012,Nghiem2014a,Nghiem2018} We expect that for a true heat bath, that the occupied density of states at infinite time will follow the expression (\ref{eq:fd1}) in the main text.
 To investigate the problem in more detail, we calculate the "effective" Fermi distribution which is defined by $N(\omega,t)/A(\omega,t)$ when $t$ is in the infinite time limit, which we denote as $f_{\rm eff}(\omega)$.
-The results are shown in Figs.~\ref{fig:fig11}-\ref{fig:fig13}, in which the calculations are done with the same final state $\varepsilon^f_d=-U^f/2=-6\Gamma$ and three different initial states $\varepsilon^i_d=-U^i/2=-15\Gamma$, $-12\Gamma$, and $-9\Gamma$, where $\Gamma=0.001$.
+The results are shown in Figs.~\ref{fig:fig13}-\ref{fig:fig15}, in which the calculations are done with the same final state $\varepsilon^f_d=-U^f/2=-6\Gamma$ and three different initial states $\varepsilon^i_d=-U^i/2=-15\Gamma$, $-12\Gamma$, and $-9\Gamma$, where $\Gamma=0.001$.

 We see that the effective Fermi distribution does not follow the Fermi distribution at the effective temperature $T_{\rm eff}=\Gamma$ or $T_{\rm K}$, but only shows deviations from the Fermi distribution at these temperature.
-However, all three effective Fermi distributions follow the Fermi distribution with an effective temperature $T_{\rm eff}=3\times 10^{-8}$ at low frequencies (only by coincidence, this is close to the initial state Kondo temperature of one of the three quenches in Figs.~\ref{fig:fig11}-\ref{fig:fig13}, namely that in Fig.~\ref{fig:fig11}) \footnote{The rapid oscillations at even lower frequencies are in part due to the Lorentzian broadening procedure and in part due to reflections in the Wilson chain which affect the long time dynamics\cite{Eidelstein2012,Guettge2013}}.
+However, all three effective Fermi distributions follow the Fermi distribution with an effective temperature $T_{\rm eff}=3\times 10^{-8}$ at low frequencies (only by coincidence, this is close to the initial state Kondo temperature of one of the three quenches in Figs.~\ref{fig:fig13}-\ref{fig:fig15}, namely that in Fig.~\ref{fig:fig13}).
 Therefore, we conclude that the long-time limit is independent of the initial state, but that some heating up occurs in the evolution towards the final state leading to an imperfect thermalization at $t=+\infty$.
 The amount of this heating up is relatively small since $T_{\rm eff}/T_{\rm K}=1.2\times 10^{-3}\approx \Gamma/D$.